 The general education core requirements include a minimum of 49 credit hours of courses in specific areas.
-For students enrolled in the Associate of Arts Area of Study in Business, the general education core requirements include 43 credits hours in specific areas:

 1. Students are required to take the Regent general education cornerstone and capstone courses in partial fulfillment of the General Education Biblical Worldview competency: